Gone With The Wind-1939

 The second half has a much darker tone.
-By the beginning of the second half Atlanta has burned, thousands of men have died, and Tara is decimated, Scarlett’s mother dead and father gone batty.
-The rebuilding of the south is explored, the troubled Rhett and Scarlett marriage commences, their daughter dies, and the world famous line uttered by Rhett to Scarlett, “Frankly my dear….
+By the beginning of the second half, Atlanta has burned, thousands of men have died, and Tara is decimated, Scarlett’s mother died, and father went batty.
+The rebuilding of the south is explored, the troubled Rhett and Scarlett marriage commences, their daughter dies, and the world-famous line uttered by Rhett to Scarlett, “Frankly my dear….
 I don’t give a damn”.
 Having been now directed by a different person (Fleming), the first and second halves almost seem like two separate films.

 Clark Gable, already a huge star and the people’s choice to play Rhett, is charismatic and handsome.
 The fact that he and Leigh did not get along make their fights and sexual tension electric.
 They love each other, but also hate each other and this is transmitted on screen.
 Rhett is his own man- he defines himself as not a northerner, but not a southerner either.
 He is a vagabond and spends many nights at the local brothel in the company of Belle Watling.
 The character of Rhett is independent and strong.